aws-samples/aws-proton-cloudformation-sample-templates/lambda-multi-svc/README.md

   --region us-west-2 \
   --name "multi-svc-beta"
 ```
-### Set up the CI/CD Roles for Proton
-Proton needs to make calls to AWS services like CloudFormationo on your behalf.
-Use these instructions to create [service roles](https://docs.aws.amazon.com/proton/latest/adminguide/ag-setting-up-iam.html#setting-up-cicd).

-### Deploy a Service
 Then, create a Proton service and deploy it into your Proton environment.
 This command reads your service spec at `specs/svc-spec.yaml`, merges it with the service template created above, and deploys the resources in CloudFormation stacks in your AWS account using the Proton service role.
 The service will provision a Lambda-based CRUD API endpoint and a CodePipeline pipeline to deploy your application code.

 Fill in your CodeStar Connections connection ID and your source code repository details in this command.